-Key Attributes of an Excellent Click and Collect Retail Consumer Experience
+Key Attributes of an Excellent Click and Collect User Experience

-Consumers rated filling orders accurately and in time as most important for an excellent click and collect experience.
+Consumers rated filling orders accurately and in time as the most important aspect of an excellent experience.
 Option to pay in store, try and buy option, and dedicated parking spots are less important.

-It is clear from the study that consumers want speed, convenience, and timely communication for a better click and collect experience.
+It is clear from the study that consumers want speed, convenience, and timely communication for a better BOPUS experience.
 Currently, a small portion of total purchases are completed through click and collect, but it is growing in use, with 49 percent of Americans trying it for the first time in 2016.

-Retailers can benefit from creating a winning in-store experience – 59 percent of shoppers expect to purchase additional items at least some of the time.
-Retailers should explore if they can provide incentives to convert the 41 percent of shoppers who are not likely to purchase additional items.
-It is interesting to note that 77 percent of the consumers did not want to be dragged all the way back to the store for picking up their items.
-Retailers should balance their financial motive to upsell consumers entering the store to pick up their items with speed and convenience that matters the most to consumers.
+Retailers can benefit from creating a winning in-store experience – 59 percent of buyers expect to purchase additional items at least some of the time.
+Retailers should explore if they can provide incentives to convert the 41 percent of customers who are not likely to purchase additional items.
+It is interesting to note that 77 percent of shoppers did not want to be dragged all the way back to the store to pick up their items.
+Businesses should balance their financial motives to upsell patrons entering their stores to pick up their items with the speed and convenience that they expect.

 Download the complete 2017 Retail Click and Collect Consumer Preference Study.